|This arch was the gateway to the|

 One hundred and fifty years ago today, Wilson and Palmer established communications between Macon and Athens and began to coordinate their efforts to capture Jefferson Davis, the elusive Confederate president.
 "Between the two of us," Capt.
 Weand wrote, "we expect to bag Jeff Davis."

 Meanwhile, Davis was in Washington, Ga., just 40 miles from Palmer, where he held one final meeting with a few of his cabinet members before they all scattered in their efforts to escape.
 Two of members of the Confederate cabinet eventually did make it to Cuba.
 Tomorrow, we'll have the story of how Davis got away—at least temporarily.

-———* The band of the 12th Ohio included an 18-year-old bugler named William Allen Magee, who lived to 106 and was one of the last three living veterans of the Grand Army of the Republic before his death in 1953.
+* The band of the 12th Ohio included an 18-year-old bugler named William Allen Magee, who lived to 106 and was one of the last three living veterans of the Grand Army of the Republic before he died in 1953.